Theft Under Texas Law

 White Collar Crimes

 These mostly involve financial crimes, including embezzlement of funds, insurance fraud, and forgery committed by people entrusted to hold high positions in the business community.
 The perpetrators of these crimes always find ways of stealing using trickery means rather than force.
 The theft is usually not so obvious, and it takes a thorough investigation to find the perpetrators and prove that they committed the crime.
-These thefts are usually the largest and result in huge loses.
+These thefts are usually the largest and result in huge losses.
 Without proper evidence, the thieves can get away with the crime because they know how to cover their tracks well.

 This involves breaking into and entering another person’s premises without his/her awareness with the intention of committing a felony.
 This crime is also categorized into theft, though, in some cases, the intention might not be to steal.
 The burglary is usually done at night.
 Daytime form of burglary is simply known as housebreaking though the intentions might be the same as those of burglary.